atyroid/Development-Environment/README.md

 ## Unfinshied work
 - Group installation in one script
 - Add script to configure VM acceleration
-- Make links for IDEs and AndroidSdk in apps64
+- Make links for IDEs in apps64
 - Check some of configurations if they already done to boost performance of scripts
 - Add scripts for Debugger tool